 The Temperate Database is in the process of being updated, with new records being added and old ones being checked and brought up to date where necessary.
 This record has not yet been checked and updated.

 Common Name: Carolina Yelloweyed Grass

-Xyris caroliniana is a Perennial up to 1.00 metres tall.
+Xyris caroliniana is a perennial plant that can grow up to 1.00 metres tall.

 Eastern N. America - Ontario to New York and south to Florida.

 Moist sands of pine savannas, bog edges, upper shores, flatwoods, sandy coastal dune swales, coastal plain from sea level to 300 metres[

 We have very little information on this species and do not know if it will be hardy in Britain, though judging by its native range it should succeed outdoors at least in the milder areas of the country.
 The following notes are based on the general needs of the genus.